-4.1 Modelling Idea
+4.1 Modeling Idea

-In order to best explain the framework models, we will provide an abstract scheduling model which will serve as base for the framework models.
-The abstract scheduling model is based on the basic scheduling model defined in [5].
+In order to best explain the framework models, we will provide an abstract scheduling model that will serve as a base for the framework models.
+The abstract scheduling model is based on the basic scheduling model defined in [7].